 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As shown in the accompanying consolidated financial statements, the Company incurred loss from continuing operations applicable to its common shareholders of \$7,598,406 and \$3,275,915 for the year ended December 31, 2013, and 2012, respectively, and has an accumulated deficit applicable to its common shareholders of \$28,338,875 at December 31, 2013.
-The Company also used cash in operating activities of \$1,619,345 and \$2,816,849 during the years ended December 31, 2013 and 2012, respectively.
-At December 31, 2013, the Company has negative working capital of \$6,471,832 and a deficit attributable to its stockholders of \$2,703,825.
+As shown in the accompanying consolidated financial statements, the Company incurred losses from continuing operations applicable to its common shareholders of \$2,395,284 and \$7,598,407 for the year ended December 31, 2014, and 2013, respectively, and has an accumulated deficit applicable to its common shareholders of \$28,946,103 at December 31, 2014.
+The Company also used cash in operating activities of \$660,672 and \$1,619,345 during the years ended December 31, 2014 and 2013, respectively.
+At December 31, 2014, the Company has negative working capital of \$6,410,283.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.

-The Company commenced its new business related to the cultivation and production of oil from the seed of the Jatropha plant in September 2007.
+The Company commenced its business related to the cultivation and production of oil from the seed of the Jatropha plant in September 2007.
 Management plans to meet its cash needs through various means including securing financing, entering into new joint ventures, through fees associated with management and development agreements and fees and profit sharing from developing the current business model.
-In order to fund its operations, the Company has to date received \$21,159,391 in capital contributions from the preferred membership interest in GCE Mexico I, LLC ("GCE Mexico"), has issued mortgages in the total amount of \$5,110,189 for the acquisition of land.
-The Company is developing the new business operation to participate in the rapidly growing bio-diesel industry.
+In order to fund its operations, the Company has to date received \$22,189,826 in capital contributions from the preferred membership interest in GCE Mexico I, LLC ("GCE Mexico"), has issued mortgages in the total amount of \$5,110,189 for the acquisition of land.
+The Company is developing the business operation to participate in the rapidly growing bio-diesel industry.
 While the Company expects to be successful in this new venture, there is no assurance that its business plan will be economically viable.
 The ability of the Company to continue as a going concern is dependent on that plan's success.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.